Specnr/MultiResetWall/README.md

 to reset that instance, or you can press the number itself (1-9) at the top of your keyboard to do the same.
 To play an instance hold shift and press that instance's button/number.
 If you want to manually switch back to the wall scene, press the back button.

-Note: F12 isnt needed here, it will automatically set titles on boot
+Note: Setting titles isnt needed here, it will automatically do so on boot

 ## Credit